adazi/bootCampEx/beehive-Boot-Camp-notes.md

 qrls job_ID		#release your job from a hold
 ```

-If you have many jobs, you may need to use this commands with a loop in a oneliner format, e.g. `for x in {firstjob..lastjob}; do qdel $x; done`.
+If you have many jobs, you may need to use this commands with a loop in a one liner format, e.g. `for x in {firstjob..lastjob}; do qdel $x; done`.
 If you want to delete all your jobs, use `qdel -u username`

 Running parallel/GPU jobs requires other flags in your submission script, talk to an admin if you need to do this.